- This guidance is for England and Wales

 Common business scams

-SUPPORT PUBLISHING & ADVERTISING
+SUPPORT PUBLISHING AND ADVERTISING

 In this scam, a rogue publisher approaches a business offering advertising space in a publication associated with a worthy cause.
 Publications might include booklets, yearbooks, diaries, calendars or magazines for charities, crime prevention, drug awareness, hospitals or emergency service staff.
 Sometimes publishers make false claims about their connections with, for example, charities or local police, and sometimes they even mislead these organisations into becoming associated with them.